Introduction

 Define DealHub CPQ

-DealHub is an all-encompassing CPQ solution with a user-friendly interface for quickly configuring and managing product catalogs, pricing rules, and quotes.
+DealHub CPQ is the foundation of DealHub’s complete Quote-to-Revenue platform.
+Connecting CPQ, CLM, eSignature, Subscription Management, and Billing ensures businesses can optimize revenue and scale as they grow.
+DealHub’s robust CPQ solution has a user-friendly interface for quickly configuring and managing product catalogs, pricing rules, and quotes.

-Its guided selling process resides within the CRM workflow to supercharge sales teams across the board with a streamlined quoting procedure—one that outperforms legacy applications in terms of speed of implementation and ease of maintenance, allowing you to develop a quote in no time.
+Its guided selling process resides within the CRM workflow to supercharge sales teams with a streamlined quoting procedure—one that outperforms legacy applications in terms of speed of implementation and ease of maintenance, allowing you to develop a quote in no time.

 Additional functionality and software like DealRoom (digital sales room) make DealHub a solid buyer engagement platform for managing end-to-end sales operations.